harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/execution-history.md

 ### Services

-You can filter the pipeline execution based on deployed services; select your services from the dropdown menu.
+You can filter the pipeline execution based on deployed services.
+Select your services from the drop-down list.

 ![](./static/execution_filter_service.png)

 ### Environments

-You can filter pipeline execution based on the environment where you have deployed your service.
+You can filter pipeline execution based on the environment to which you have deployed your service.

 ### Artifacts

-Filter pipeline execution based on Artifacts.
+Filter pipeline execution based on artifacts.

-### Build Type
+### Build type

 Filter pipeline execution based on Build Type.

 It includes:

-- Pull Request/ Merge Request
+- Pull Request/Merge Request
 - Branch
 - Tag